 One more important step is to choose the right platform.

-The right platform will allow you to deliver a top-notch learning experience through tools it gives for better course organization.
+The right platform will allow you to deliver a top-notch learning experience through the tools it provides for better course organization.

 Plus, in this case, make sure that the platform of your choice has an app because many students are going to access microlearning content from mobile devices or tablets.

 Uteach makes it possible to deliver microlearning experiences for your students.
 You can create a microlearning course that is responsive both for mobile and computer devices.
-So, students can access it and learn whenever they want from any device they want.
+Its course builder supports all types of multimedia elements so that you can make your courses even engaging.